Wendy’s Wonderful Kids (WWK) Recruiter

 - Responsible for being highly responsive to communications from county agencies and families regarding a wide array of inquiries.

-- Ensures all contact notes are complete, up to date, accurate and done on a timely schedule.
+- Ensures all contact notes are complete and up to date, accurate and done on a timely schedule.

-- Completes monthly visitation (in person or virtually) with all active clients.
+- Completes monthly visitation with all active clients.

 - Attends family team meeting and/or treatment team meetings on a regular basis.

-- Works with child welfare and other professionals involved with the child’s case for informational and planning purposes.
+- Works with child welfare and other professionals involved with the child’s case for informational and planning purposes and to support recruitment efforts.

-- Conducts file reviews of case records regularly to build a strong understanding of the client’s history and needs and develops recruitment plans for each child on caseload.
+- Conducts file reviews of case records regularly to build a strong understanding of the client’s history and needs.

 - Meets annual match and adoption goals set by the Dave Thomas Foundation.